maibennett/sta235/exampleSite/content/Exams/midterm/_index.en.md

 ## Instructions

-- Submit your homework through Canvas before **Friday Oct.
+- Submit your midterm through Canvas before **Friday Oct.
 22nd 11:59 pm**.
 One submission per student.

 - There is <b>no 24-hr free extension</b> for the midterm or final exam.